 On Impakter you see very often articles about the latest trends and innovation in technologies.
 One of those is the massive electrification of all means of transportation including cars, planes and even VTOL – Vertical Take-Off and Landing Vehicles.
-Electric bikes are definitely not a new idea, however lately they are starting to become very popular.
+Electric bikes and scooters are definitely not a new idea, however lately they are starting to become very popular.
+According to Scooter Adviser, “electric scooters tend to include a rechargeable lithium battery.
+Although some manufacturers might tell you how long the battery lasts in terms of time, it is more likely that the ‘range’ of the battery is referred to, which is the amount of distance that it can travel going at a consistent speed without needing to be charged.”
 While batteries weight is going down, the number of people riding an electric bike is increasing around the globe because it is, perhaps, the fastest and most sustainable way to move around.
 This is the market where Jump Bikes, a bike sharing company that allows users to pick and use their electric bikes through an app, operates.

 Bikers are free to leave the bike wherever they could lock it, because Jump Bikes are “dockless” and there is no need to bring the bike back to a certain spot.
 UBER has been looking carefully at what this company was doing: first they signed a partnership allowing UBER app users to rent Jump Bikes with the same app and then – just few weeks ago, at the beginning of April – they bought the company.
 How the future of this company is going to be now?
 Today as we speak with Rikin Diwan, VP Marketing of Jump Bikes, we will try to find out more.